sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/02-cicd-pipelines.md

 Here is an high-level example on how a secure pipeline looks like:
 ![pipeline](images/secure-pipeline.png)

+> **Warning**
-**Note**: this repository is intended as a demo on a disposable local development environment, this is not suitable for production.
+> this repository is intended as a demo on a disposable local development environment, this is not suitable for production without proper considerations and changes.

 <br/>